YunoHost/dynette/README.md

 Troobleshooting
 ---------------

-If you run into troubles running the DNS server, try to check permissions on /var/lib/bind and check if bind listens on 0.0.0.0 (in /etc/bind/bind.conf.options)
+If you run into troubles running the DNS server, try to check permissions on `/var/lib/bind` and check if bind listens on 0.0.0.0 in `/etc/bind/bind.conf.options`.